 10 Steps to a Successful Hospital Experience in Open Adoption

 - Prepare yourself ahead of time for changes.
 A hospital plan is a blueprint, not a contract and will likely change.
-No one knows how she will feel or want in this emotionally charged time, so be prepared to remain flexible.
+No one knows how she will feel or what she will want in this emotionally charged time, so be prepared to remain flexible.

-- If you know what hospital the baby will be born in, about a month before the birth contact the hospital social worker to talk about the hospital plan that has been discussed between the expectant parents and adoptive parents.
+- If the mom knows what hospital she will deliver at, about a month before the birth she or her social worker should contact the hospital social worker to talk about the hospital plan that has been discussed between the expectant parents and adoptive parents.
 Take this opportunity to explain open adoption.

-- Ask what adoption related services are provided by the hospital and if the staff has had any specific training on adoption sensitivity?
+- They should ask what adoption related services are provided by the hospital and if the staff has had any specific training on adoption sensitivity?
 (The answer is likely “no”.)

-- Send the following to the hospital social worker and ask for it to be included in the mother’s file.
+- If the expectant mom wants the adoptive parents to be fully involved at the hospital, she or her social worker should send the following to the hospital social worker and ask for it to be included in her file.

 - The hospital plan that has been worked out between the expectant parents and the adoptive parents.

-- The HIPAA release form if the adoption agency has asked the expectant mother to sign one.
+- The HIPAA release form if the expectant mother has signed one.